johnivore/gitstat/README.md

 ### Clone missing repos

-If moving to a new computer, or sharing `gitstat`'s config between multiple computers, `gitstat showclone` can be used to output a list of `git clone` commands for any repos `gitstat` is tracking, but do not exist on the filesystem.
+If moving to a new computer, or sharing Gitstat's config between multiple computers, `gitstat showclone` can be used to output a list of `git clone` commands for any repos Gitstat is tracking, but do not exist on the filesystem.
 Then you can copy and paste the output to clone any missing repos.

 ### Track every repo in your home directory

     find ~/ -type d -name .git -exec gitstat track {} \;

-(`gitstat` is "smart" enough to know that the parent directory of a directory named `.git` is the actual repository.)
+(Gitstat is "smart" enough to know that the parent directory of a directory named `.git` is the actual repository.)

 ### Are you tracking all the repos you want to track?